xhubio/nanook-website/docs/tutorials/createGenerator.md

   - The email build out of the first name and the last name

-Now each time the processor is called it will create new data for the four test cases and the data will always change.
+Now, each time the processor is called, it will create new data for the four test cases and the data will always be different.
 Also, the email will always be unique.

 > **Note**